 PE 54.
 Racquetball, Beginning and Intermediate.
 3 units; first, second, third term.
 Fundamentals of the game will be emphasized, including rules, scoring, strategy, and winning shots.
 All types of serves will be covered, as well as a variety of shots to include kill, pinch-off, passing, ceiling, and off-the-backwall.
 Singles and doubles games will be played.
 Intermediate course will review all fundamentals with a refinement of winning shots, serves, and daily games.
 Instructors: Staff.

 PE 56.
 Squash, Beginning, Intermediate, Advanced.
-3 units; second term.
+3 units; first term.
 Learn by playing as basic rules and strokes are taught.
 Fundamentals to include proper grip, stroke, stance, and positioning, along with serve and return of serve.
 Intermediate and Advanced course will concentrate on skill development with inclusion of forehand and backhand drives, lobs, volleys, and drops, with emphasis on court movement, shot selection, and tactics.
 Instructor: Staff.

 PE 60.
 Tennis, Beginning and Intermediate.
 3 units; first, second, third terms.
 Stroke fundamentals, singles and doubles play, plus rules, terminology, and etiquette are covered in all classes.
 Beginning course emphasizes groundstrokes, volleys, serve, and grips.
 Beginning/Intermediate course is for those players between levels and will concentrate on strategy, drills, and match play.
 Intermediate level focuses on improving technique, footwork, and court positioning, with instruction on approach shots, volleys, overheads, and lobs.
 Instructors: Staff.